dwightjack/vue-types/packages/docs/advanced/custom-validators.md

 | `type` | object | An object compatible with Vue.js [prop validation](https://vuejs.org/guide/components/props.html#prop-validation) |

 ::: tip
-The difference between `toType` and `toValidableType` is that the latter creates validators that support the `.validate()` method to setup custom validation functions.
+The difference between `toType` and `toValidableType` is that the latter creates validators that support the `.validate()` method to set up custom validation logic.
 :::

 ## Composing existing validators

-To promote code reusability and composability, you can use `fromType` to use an already-defined validator or a validator instance as a base for a new validator.
+To promote code reusability and composability, you can use `fromType` to reuse an existing validator or validator instance as a base for a new validator.

 Function arguments: